 Preparations Before Coming To Australia

 If your child is born in Australia, the doctor will take care of administering proper vaccines to your child as per the well defined schedule.
 However, you have a kid who is born overseas, then before moving to Australia, you should get your child’s vaccination details signed and stamped from your paediatrician.
+This should be one of the most important point in your Moving to Australia checklist.

 Usually, paediatrician gives a card showing schedule of when each vaccine is due for your child.
 Make sure that this schedule is correctly updated with dates on which each vaccine was given.
-One important point – if the immunisation card is not in English, please get it translated to English by an authorised translator before moving to Australia.
+One important point – if the immunisation card is not in English, please get it translated into English by an authorised translator before moving to Australia.

 Sometimes, due to bad or misaligned handwritten notes, it becomes very hard to read the card correctly.
 As a precaution, copy the schedule to an excel sheet or word file and fill in all the details, take a printout and get it signed and stamped by paediatrician.
 As a guide, you can take a look at the immunisation schedule published by Indian Academy of Pediatrics.